top of page

 Hinchliffe Construction crane 1930's.jpg

-The venue was completed in 1932 and is just steps from Paterson's National Historic Landmark Great Falls.
-The stadium is surrounded by the city's National Landmark Historic District, the first planned industrial settlement in the nation, chartered in 1792 by George Washington and Alexander Hamilton.
+The venue was completed in 1932 and is just steps from Paterson's Great Falls.
+The stadium is surrounded by the city's National Landmark Historic District.

-Hinchliffe Stadium is one of only a handful of stadiums surviving nationally that once played host to significant Negro League Baseball.
+Hinchliffe Stadium is one of only a handful of stadiums surviving nationally that once played host to significant Negro Leagues Baseball.

 The sculptor’s connection with Hinchliffe Stadium began in the planning stages around 1931, about the same time that he was named a Schools Commissioner, and sculpted a model of the stadium for public view (shown below).
-The association lasted through '36, after he completed two bronze reliefs of student athletes (1932 & 1934), and a high-relief cast-stone “Roman Gladiator,” mounted on the stadium's northwest tower, above the concession stand.
+The association lasted through 1936, after he completed bronze reliefs of two Paterson athletes (1932 and 1934), and a high-relief cast-stone “Roman Gladiator.”

 The stadium was designated a National Historic Landmark in March 2013.
 It became a Paterson Historic Landmark in May 2013.
 In December 2014, legislation passed in the United States Congress to include the stadium in the Great Falls National Landmark District.